thomas-maurice/eir/README.md

 EnableHttpStatus: true
 # Bind address
 HttpListenOn: "0.0.0.0:8080"
+# DryRun mode, if true, the actions will not be executed
+DryRun: false
 # Actions ! :D
 Actions:
   # Actions that are run when the Global state of the server changes